vindaalex/core/homeassistant/components/multizone_thermostat/README.md

 ## main:
 * name (Required): Name of thermostat.
 * target_sensor (optional): entity_id for a temperature sensor, target_sensor.state must be temperature.
 Not required when running in master mode: satelites are used.
+* sensor_out (optional): entity_id for a outdoor temperature sensor, sensor_out.state must be temperature.
+Only required when running weather mode.
 * initial_hvac_mode (Optional): Set the initial operation mode.
 Valid values are off or cool or heat.
 Default is off
 * initial_preset_mode (Optional): Set the default mode.
 Default is None
 * precision (Optional): specifiy precision of system: 0.1, 0.5 or 1
 * unique_id (Optional): specify name for entity in registry else unique name is based on specified sensors and switches
-* room_area (Optional): ratio (room area) for averiging thermostat when used as satelite with other satelites.
+* room_area (Optional): ratio (room area) for averiging thermostat when required when operating as satelite.
 Default is 0
 * sensor_stale_duration (Optional): safety to turn switches of when sensor has not updated wthin specified period.
 Default no check
 * restore_from_old_state (Optional): restore certain old configuration and modes after restart. (setpoints, KP,KI,PD values, modes).
 Default is False
 * restore_parameters (Optional): specify if previous controller parameters need to be restored.
 Default is false